United States Regiments & Batteries > New YorkInfantry

 A portion of the Brigade, with the 1st Minnesota Infantry, occupied a line near the Nicodemus house which it held for a time until, its flank having been again turned, it retired to the woods and fields east of the Hagerstown Pike.

-October 30-November 17 Advance up Loudoun Valley and movement to Falmouth, Va.
+October 30-November 17 Advance up the Loudoun Valley and movement to Falmouth, Virginia.

 December 12-15